Support for Carers

 If you have caring commitments outside work, there are a number of different ways in which you can better balance these with your role at LSE.

-- If you find that you need to take unplanned time away from your role to address a caring situation, you can request time off under the Time Off for Emergencies Involving a Dependant provision.
-Please see the Staff Support Leave Policy to find out more.
+• If you find that you need to take unplanned time away from your role to address a caring situation, you can request Dependants' Leave under the Special Leave Policy

-- In the event of the serious sickness of a close family member, Compassionate Leave is available which initially allows for two paid days' leave (which can be extended up to 15 working days).
-Please see the Staff Support Leave Policy for more details.
+• In the event of the serious sickness of a close family member, Compassionate Leave is available which initially allows for two paid days' leave (which can be extended up to 15 working days).
+Please see the Special Leave Policy for more details.

 In addition to these options, your line manager has a role to play in being open to discussions about your preferred caring arrangements and flexible ways to support your work-life balance.
 If you have any queries about your options as a carer, your HR Adviser can help.